Charged with DUI? You May Still Be Able to Drive With an Occupational Limited License

-Unfortunately, some alcohol-related DUI charges might make you ineligible to receive an occupational limited license (OLL) in Pennsylvania.
+Unfortunately, some alcohol-related DUI charges might make you ineligible to receive a “bread and butter” license, also known as an occupational limited license (OLL) in PA.
 However, other charges, including some offenses involving a controlled substance, minor offenders, and those who fall into a few other specific categories, might be eligible.

-An occupational limited license (an “OLL,” often referred to as a “bread n’ butter” license), is a type of restricted license issued to a driver whose driving privileges have been suspended due to being charged with certain offenses.
+An occupational limited license is a restricted license issued to a driver whose driving privileges have been suspended due to being charged with certain offenses.

 Below we go into more detail regarding eligibility and the application process.

-You may be eligible for an occupational limited license in PA if you were charged with any of the following:
+You might be eligible for an occupational limited license in PA if you were charged with any of the following:

 • Underage DUI